Linaro/lava/usecasetwo.rst

 Preparing the YAML
 ==================

-In this use case, the same YAML file is to be used to test multiple devices.
+In the first part of this use case, the same YAML file is to be used to test multiple devices.
 Select your YAML file and, if appropriate, edit the name in the metadata.

-TBD: MultiNode API

 Preparing the JSON
 ===================